vendor offerings + updates for 6/27

 • Melina's Fresh Pasta

-Cut Pasta/Shapes - Fettuccine, Linguine, Cavatelli & NEW SPINACH Creste di Gallo
+Cut Pasta/Shapes - Fettuccine, Linguine, Cavatelli, Rainbows

-Ricotta Gnocchi
+Ricotta Gnocchi - Pillows of pasta

 Sauces - Tomato Basil, Tomato Parmesan, Puttanesca, Spicy Sausage, Basil Pecan Pesto

-Baked Meals - Lasagna - Margherita (spinach), Cheese Manicotti
+Baked Meals - Lasagna Margherita, Cheese Manicotti

 and....pizza dough!